Chapter 6:

 “The guest?
 More like a freeloader.”

-She gasped, “How rude!
-Do you have something against a ghost like me?”
+She gasped, hand to her chest.
+“How rude!
+Do you have something against ghosts?”

 “W-What just happened?”

 Her arms flailed like a child.
-“I’m giving you my head as an apology.
+From the head in his hands, her voice winced, “I’m giving you my head as an apology.
 Take it.
 Do whatever you want with it!”

 “N-No!”
 Kotaro stammered with furrowed brows.

 “Kotaro, what’s with the yelling?”
 Amanda stood in the kitchen precipice.
 In a flash, her curiosity turned to horror.
-She screamed the highest octave before her eyes closed, and she toppled to the floor, landing with a thud.
+Her scream hit a glass-shattering octave before her eyes rolled back, and she crumpled to the floor in a dead faint.

 The headless phantom pointed at her.
 “Are you going to eat that?”